 You can work the free shipping threshold into the shopping experience by using reminders across your site that say “you are $XX away from free shipping!” as customers go through the buying process.
 The idea is that you create a win-win situation for you and your customer.
 The order is large enough that you don’t lose money and maintain a healthy profit margin by not charging a shipping fee, and the buyer gets an extra item or two that they’ve had their eye on (plus free shipping).

 Use flat rate box sizes to your advantage

-Flat rate shipping can allow you to plan ahead for shipping costs, but there’s even more you can do to ensure that this method is profitable for you.
+Flat rate shipping can allow you to plan ahead for shipping costs, but there’s even more you can do to ensure that this method is profitable for you as a seller.
 You can improve your bottom line by incentivizing customers to add items to their orders that fit inside the flat rate shipping containers.
-Use the geometry of specific containers and the mix of items that fit in it in conjunction with the free shipping threshold you developed.
+Use the geometry of specific containers and the mix of items that fit in them in conjunction with the free shipping threshold you developed.
 You can do this by determining your average box size and looking at products that are commonly purchased together.
 Analyze the size of these items together to determine how much empty space you have, then adjust your offerings, upsells and free shipping thresholds to fill that space!

 Remember that geography has a large effect on shipping costs

 The location of your fulfillment center is also extremely important.
 The farther a package has to travel, the more expensive it will be.
 Having only one fulfillment center to service the entire United States is extremely inefficient and simply doesn’t work in today’s ecommerce-driven world.
 Customer expectations of fast and free shipping require you to have strategically placed fulfillment centers across the country to keep your delivery cost manageable and ensure shoppers get their items in a timely manner.